Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Do EORs handle intellectual property and confidentiality protections?

 Yes.
 Contracts typically include IP assignment and confidentiality clauses aligned with local laws.
-It’s important to verify that those clauses extend to inventions and software produced under the employment agreement.
+Verify that those clauses extend to inventions and software produced under the employment agreement.

 Can EORs support part-time or contractor-to-full-time transitions?

 Some can, though it varies by country.
-You’ll need to confirm whether the EOR allows flexible status changes without new contracts or waiting periods.
+Confirm whether the provider allows flexible status changes without new contracts or waiting periods.

 How fast can an EOR onboard a new hire?

-Timelines differ depending on the country’s documentation requirements.
-Most providers can finalize employment in a matter of days once all paperwork is approved.
+Timelines differ depending on the country's documentation requirements.
+Most providers can finalize onboarding in a matter of days once all paperwork is approved.

 What is the difference between an Employer of Record and a staffing agency?